NACLab/ngc-learn/docs/tutorials/lesson1_modules.md

 method for the imports of arbitrary classes and methods without needing to register them before use.
 The primary use for these is for adding components and commands to controller objects.
-If there is a need to use the imported modules outside of these cases, use `ngclib.utils.load_attribute` and the loaded attribute will be returned.
+If there is a need to use the imported modules outside of these cases, use `ngcsimlib.utils.load_attribute` and the loaded attribute will be returned.

-By default, <a href="https://github.com/NACLab/ngc-lib">ngclib</a>, the backend dependency of ngc-learn, looks for `json_files/modules.json` in your project path.
+By default, <a href="https://github.com/NACLab/ngc-sim-lib">ngcsimlib</a>, the backend dependency of ngc-learn, looks for `json_files/modules.json` in your project path.
 However, this can be changed with the `--modules` flag.
-In the event that this file is missing, ngclib will not break but its ability to import and create parts of the model will be hindered.
+In the event that this file is missing, ngcsimlib will not break but its ability to import and create parts of the model will be hindered.
 It is highly recommended to set up the `modules.json` file at the start of a project.
 There is a schema file named `modules.shema` that can be referenced and used to verify that custom modules